Design-Build Construction in Oklahoma City, OK

 Field execution is mapped in advance so major decisions, inspections, and trade interfaces are sequenced before they can affect schedule continuity.
 The process steps below describe how we move from preconstruction into active construction.

-• Kick off joint design and construction alignment sessions
+• Kick off joint design and construction alignment sessions with owner, architect, and key trade partners

-• Publish decision logs and drawing milestone dates
+• Publish decision logs and drawing milestone dates linked to procurement release windows and permit submission targets

-• Maintain continuous quality and cost reporting
+• Maintain continuous quality tracking, RFI discipline, and cost reporting through to occupancy turnover

 Quality and Coordination